oemof/tespy/paper.md

-For example, as the increasing share of renewable energy sources to mitigate climate change will result in a significant storage demand, underground gas storage is considerd a large scale energy storage option [QUELLE].
+For example, as the increasing share of renewable energy sources to mitigate climate change will result in a significant storage demand, underground gas storage is considerd a large scale energy storage option [@IEA; @Pfeiffer].
 Due to the feedback regarding the physical parameters of the fluid exchanged between the geological storage and the above-ground plant, an integrated simulation of the storage and the power plant is necessary for a detailed assessment of such storage options [@CAES].
 Another important task in energy system transition is renweable heating: Heat pumps using subsuface heat to provide heating on houshold or even district level show analogous feedback reactions with the